rnaudi/metrics/README.md

     alert("Flow degraded")
 ```

-**Trade-off**: A 5-window MA adds ~2-3 windows of lag to detection (if windows are 5 minutes, that's ~10-15 min delay).
-But you get much cleaner signals and fewer false positives.
+A 5-window MA adds ~2-3 windows of lag to detection (if windows are 5 minutes, that's ~10-15 min delay).
+The payoff is much cleaner signals and fewer false positives.

-**Option 3: Accept wider limits**
-- Set alert thresholds well below the jitter band
-- Only alert on clear, sustained degradation (e.g., "5 consecutive windows below 75%")
-- Requires distinguishing "normal jitter" from "real failure"

-**Option 4: Reduce the jitter itself**
-- Investigate and fix the root causes of variability
-- Load balancing, caching, performance optimization
-- This is often the best long-term solution

 **Takeaway**: Jitter is real variation in your system's behavior.
 Volume alone won't fix it—you need to either smooth the signal (bigger windows, moving averages) or fix the underlying variability.